 Intel processors were called EPT (Extended Page Table).

 AMD processors were called RVI (Rapid Virtualization Indexing).

-Nowadays the new generation Intel Core i3, Core i5, Core i7 and Core i9 processors support the SLAT feature.
+Nowadays the new generation Intel Core i3, Core i5, Core i7 and Core i9 processors support it.

-For example, if the processor of your old computer is a Core 2 Duo, the processor may not be the Second Level Address Translation feature.
-Therefore, you need to learn the SLAT feature of an old processor.
+For example, if the CPU of your old computer is a Core 2 Duo, the processor may not be the Second Level Address Translation feature.
+Therefore, you need to learn the SLAT component of an old processor.

 There are two useful tools to help you when you need to learn the Second Level Address Translation feature of a processor.
 These tools are;

 You can also learn the CPU Second Level Address Translation feature by examining at the processor features from the Intel website.

 To find out if S-L-A-T support is available, download the CoreInfo program from here.

 After downloading the Coreinfo program to your computer, run the CMD command prompt as administrator, as shown in the following image.